skit1312/pissgrind/README.md

 ## About

 pissgrind is a fork of [Chora](https://github.com/CraftWorksMC/Chora) by CraftWorksMC, heavily modified and rebranded for private use.
-It connects to a self-hosted Navidrome server and provides a streamlined, opinionated music streaming experience with a custom dark theme.
+It connects to a self-hosted Navidrome server and provides a streamlined music streaming experience with a custom theme.

 ---